pratyakshm/WinRice/doc/Settings.md

 WinRice asks if you want to create a System restore point.

+### Device-wide policies

+Some changes need to be applied device-wide for them to take effect.
+These changes apply to all current and future user accounts that will be created on your device.
+It is strongly recommended to agree to apply device-wide policies as well, since these policies make up much of the security hardening that WinRice performs to your device.

+WinRice asks if you want to apply these device-wide changes.

+---

-### ⚠️ Notes regarding Windows Update policies:
+#### ⚠️ Notes regarding Windows Update policies:

-- WinRice will not apply update policies to Windows Insiders' devices.
+- Windows Update policies are not applied in Windows pre-release software.

-- Update policies are only applied to Windows Pro, Education, Enterprise, and other editions that are derived from Windows Enterprise edition.
-This is a OS level restriction put forward by Microsoft and WinRice has no control over it.
+- Windows Update policies are only applied to Windows editions that support Group policies.
+These are Education, Enterprise, Enterprise LTSC and Professional editions.
+Windows editions that are derivates of Windows Core edition (for instance, Windows 11/10 Home) do not support Group policies, hence Windows Update policies cannot be applied to them.

 ---